Faking Your Way to Success

 Optimism is the attitude of success.
 We all know that.
-But translating that understanding into a positive attitude – that’s something else again.
+But knowing that and doing it – that’s something else again.

 What’s an optimistic plan?
 Instead of avoiding issues, optimists tackle them.
 Optimists plan for success, solicit advice and focus on solutions.
 Segerstrom’s “faking it” is “being more engaged with and persistent in the pursuit of goals.”
 She suggests that “you might succeed more than you expected.”
 And even if the plan doesn’t work, there’s a good chance that the experience will arm you for the next similar problem you encounter.